 * Self-starter to continuously launch and manage improvements

 Finally, the structure of the Change Management process, its roles and responsibilities also affect the skills required by the Change Manager.
 For example, when the process has local CABs, Subject Matter Expertise may be required within the scope and mandate of this CAB.
-Thus, a RACI is a good starting point to determine expectations and skills required by the Change Manager to be successful (See When is a good time to create a RACI Matrix for it to be most useful).
+Thus, a RACI is a good starting point to determine expectations and skills required by the Change Manager to be successful (See When to use a RACI Matrix).

 Last updated on: 2015-11-01

 "Implementing Change Management is like driving from New Hampshire where you "Live Free or Die" to Missouri, "The Show Me State."

 - Does the change manager need technical skills and expertise

 - What level should the Change Manager position be to have the authority to reject RFCs

 - What are the stages of maturity for the ITIL Change Management Process

 - What is a quick way to implement Change Management

 ITIL® 2011 Edition split the traditional role of the Change Manager between the roles of Change Management Process Manager (Section 184.108.40.206, p.
 228), Practitioner (Section 220.127.116.11, p.228) and the CAB Chair (Section 18.104.22.168, p.
 229).